nanomsg/mangos-v1/README.md

 The design is intended to make it easy to add new transports with almost trivial effort, as well as new topologies ("protocols" in SP terminology.)

-At present, only Req/Rep over TCP are supported, but that will probably change very quickly.
-Likewise, no interoperability testing between nanomsg and this implementation has been made yet.
-Again, expect that to change soon.
+At present, only Req/Rep over TCP and IPC are supported, but that will probably change very quickly.

+Basic interoperability with nanomsg has been tested with nanocat.

 Consider this a work-in-progress, and use at your own risk.

+If you find this useful, I would appreciate knowing about it.
+I can be reached via my email address, garrett -at- damore -dot- org

 ## Installing